 Information for Law Enforcement

-These operational guidelines are provided for law enforcement and governmental officials who are seeking to request user account information from Snap Inc.
+These operational guidelines are provided for law enforcement and governmental officials who are seeking to request Snapchat account records (i.e., Snapchat user data) from Snap Inc.

 Many questions relating to law enforcement requests are answered in our Law Enforcement Guide.
-There you'll find details regarding possible availability of Snapchat user records, information, or content and the type of legal process required to compel disclosure of that data.
+There you'll find details regarding possible availability of Snapchat account records, and the type of legal process required to compel disclosure of that data.

-As a U.S. company, Snap Inc. requires domestic law enforcement and governmental agencies to follow U.S. legal process for us to release any user account information.
+As a U.S. company, Snap requires U.S. law enforcement and governmental agencies to follow U.S. law in order for Snap to disclose any Snapchat account records.

-For the most part, our ability to disclose user information is governed by the Electronic Communications Privacy Act, 18 U.S.C. § 2701, et seq.
-(ECPA).
-ECPA mandates that we disclose certain user information to law enforcement only in response to specific types of legal process, including subpoenas, court orders, and search warrants.
-Generally speaking, ECPA authorizes law enforcement to compel us to disclose basic subscriber information, non-content account information, and account content (definitions for these are provided in Section V of our Law Enforcement Guide) in response to appropriate legal process.
+Our ability to disclose Snapchat account records is generally governed by the Stored Communications Act, 18 U.S.C. § 2701, et seq.
+The SCA mandates that we disclose certain Snapchat account records only in response to specific types of legal process, including subpoenas, court orders, and search warrants.

-Under 18 U.S.C. §§ 2702(b)(8) and 2702(c)(4), we are able to voluntarily disclose information when we believe in good faith that an emergency posing a threat of imminent death or serious bodily injury would require the immediate disclosure of such information.
+Consistent with 18 U.S.C. §§ 2702(b)(8) and 2702(c)(4), we are able to voluntarily disclose Snapchat account records when we believe in good faith that an emergency posing a threat of imminent death or serious bodily injury requires the immediate disclosure of such records.

-Information for law enforcement about submitting requests can be found in our Law Enforcement Guide.
-All emergency requests must be signed by a sworn law enforcement official and must come from an official law enforcement email domain.
+Information for law enforcement regarding how to submit Emergency Disclosure Requests to Snap can be found in our Law Enforcement Guide.
+Emergency Disclosure Requests to Snap must be submitted by a sworn law enforcement official and must come from an official law enforcement (or governmental) email domain.

 Data Retention Periods